How To Find Duplicate Files

-Working together in the same file system is challenging.
+Working together in the same file system or SharePoint server is challenging.
 Especially when several people are involved within a project, the work documents must be well organized to avoid any mess or even chaos.
 That's why it's important to use the right tools to support your project work professionally.
-With TreeSize, it is possible to react to file duplications with ease and speed.

 Duplicate files waste hard disk space